-All students returning to Northeastern University’s campuses for the Fall 2021 term will be expected to be fully vaccinated against COVID-19 by the first day of classes, university officials said today.
+All students returning to Northeastern University’s campuses for the Fall 2021 term will be expected to be fully vaccinated against SARS-CoV-2, the coronavirus that causes COVID-19, by the first day of classes, university officials said today.
 This announcement comes as the university advances its plan for a return to full-time, in-person learning in September while supporting the safety of Northeastern’s campuses and broader community.

 “What we’ve learned over the pandemic period is the power of human interaction and the power of teaching and learning in the classroom is something we want to enhance and build upon moving forward,” said Ken Henderson, chancellor and senior vice president for learning at Northeastern.
 “We expect to be back fully in-person at regular occupancy, including fully in-person teaching, and normal occupancy in residence halls and dining facilities.”

 Given the health science, he said, the university sees herd immunity as crucial to being able to return safely to fully in-person learning and campus life.
 “In order to get herd immunity, we need to get a maximum number of people possible vaccinated,” Henderson says.
 “If all, or nearly all of our students are vaccinated, we expect that we’ll be able to achieve herd immunity.”

 In the U.S., every person over the age of 16 will be eligible to be vaccinated starting May 1.
 In Massachusetts, that date is earlier, on April 19.
 Students on Massachusetts campuses can already pre-register for vaccine appointments through the state, even if they are not yet eligible for inoculations.
 All students in Massachusetts, even those hailing from other states or countries, can be vaccinated in the state.